jacobandreas/writing/_posts/2014-04-02-barcelona.md

 same d&eacute;cor, same checkered tablecloths, same menu, same curious lack of patronage.
 Our server is a stocky, dark-haired woman.
 "Julia?"
 I ask my parents after she leaves, but they shake their heads.
 At least I have material for half of the memory, now.
-I've learned something about food (and, I suppose, women) in the last decade, and understand the chicken: loaded with thyme, and a sprinkling of curry powder, each piece moist with fat rendered, while rotating, from skin crisped to near-blackness.
+I've learned something about food (also, I suppose, women) in the last decade, and understand the chicken: loaded with thyme, and a sprinkling of curry powder, each piece moist with fat rendered, while rotating, from skin crisped to near-blackness.